|

 -

-sideways.
-Their front pair of legs are spiny and pointed to the front, prepare
+- Their two front pairs of legs are spiny and pointed to the front at rest,

 to attack their prey.
-They are not active hunters, just stay and wait for prey and make
+They are not active hunters, just sit and wait for prey and make

 most use of the camouflage techniques than other